 This monument honors engineer John Wolfe Ambrose (1838–1899), whose vision and persistence resulted in the deep sea channel to New York harbor, which improved the viability of the port of New York, making New York City the heart of commerce in the United States.
 The channel is named in his honor.

-Ambrose was born on January 10, 1838 in New Castle, Ireland, and as a child immigrated with his family to the United States.
+Ambrose was born on January 10, 1838 in Newcastle West, Ireland, and as a child immigrated with his family to the United States.
 Though forced to work at an early age, he prepared for college, and later attended New York and Princeton universities.
 Though intending to enter the ministry, in 1860 he joined the staff of the Citizens’ Association, one of the City’s earliest reform organizations.